India–Jordan relations

 The Republic of India and the Hashemite Kingdom of Jordan signed their first bilateral agreement for cooperation and friendly relations in 1947.
 The agreement was formalized in 1950, when India became a republic, and full diplomatic relations were established between the two countries.

 Several high level visits between the countries have taken place.
 King Hussein visited India in December 1963.
-Indian Vice-President Zakir Hussein visited Jordan in May 1965 and offered prayers at the Al-Aqsa Mosque, which was under Jordanian control at the time.
+Indian Vice-President Zakir Husain visited Jordan in May 1965 and offered prayers at the Al-Aqsa Mosque, which was under Jordanian control at the time.
 King Abdullah II bin Al-Hussein and Queen Rania visited India in December 2006.
-Indian Foreign Minister S.M.
-Krishna visited Jordan on 20 November 2011.
-Prince El Hassan bin Talal paid visited the country during October–November 2012.
+Indian Foreign Minister S. M. Krishna visited Jordan on 20 November 2011.
+Prince Hassan bin Talal paid visited the country during October–November 2012.
 Indian Prime Minister Narendra Modi met with King Abdullah on the sidelines of the UN general assembly in New York in September 2015.